 - 3. Significance: Briefly describe the gaps that the proposed project is intended to fill and how data collection is intended to fill critical gaps within the literature related to adverse maternal and fetal health outcomes as a result of maternal smoking. - 4.
 Responsiveness and Innovation: Describe how the proposed research addresses one or more of the TRDRP research priorities.
-(Please see Appendix A of the 2025 Call for Applications for details).
-Describe how the proposed research represents more than an incremental advance upon published data.
-Describe how the research is innovative for instance, - a. adapts existing methods or technologies to new uses or to serve understudied populations, - b. proposes new paradigms in smoking cessation strategies among BIPOC and AIAN pregnant persons, challenge existing paradigms or, - c. is otherwise highly creative in one or more of the following ways: the concept or question, research methods, or technologies. - 5.
+(Please see Appendix A of the 2026 Call for Applications for details).
+Describe how the proposed research represents more than an incremental advance upon published data. - 5.
+Describe how the research is innovative for instance, - a. adapts existing methods or technologies to new uses or to serve understudied populations, - b. proposes new paradigms in smoking cessation strategies among pregnant women residing in communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes, challenge existing paradigms or, - c. is otherwise highly creative in one or more of the following ways: the concept or question, research methods, or technologies. - 6.
 Near-term Leveraging Potential: At the completion of the study describe how the results will be sufficiently compelling to secure follow-on funding.
-Explain how funding from other sources will be leveraged to further develop this area of research within two to three years after initial funding. - 6.
+Explain how funding from other sources will be leveraged to further develop this area of research within two to three years after initial funding. - 7.
 Approach: Describe the research design and the methods to be used to accomplish the specific aims and milestones of the project.
 Include how the data will be collected, analyzed, and interpreted.
 Describe any new methods and their advantage over existing methodologies.
 Discuss the potential difficulties and limitations of the proposed procedures and alternative approaches to achieve the aims.
 Describe the inclusion of human subjects or the use of animal models, if applicable.
-Any substantial collaboration with individuals not included in the budget should be described and documented and a letter from each collaborator should be uploaded to the Appendix. - 7.
+Any substantial consultant with individuals not included in the budget should be described and documented and a letter from each consultant should be uploaded to the Appendix. - 8.
 Literature Cited (No Page Limit for this Section): If desired, you may choose to start this section on a new page.
 List relevant references.
 Each reference must include the title, names of all authors, book or journal, volume number, page numbers, and year of publication.
 The references should be limited to relevant and current literature.
 Be concise and select only those literature references pertinent to the proposed research.